Kirtland Temple: Shifting ownership

+Historic site

 The Kirtland Temple was used as the meetinghouse for Kirtland's RLDS congregation until the 1950s, when a modern church was built across the street.
-Today, the temple is usually experienced through guided tours, community services, and prearranged meetings for out-of-town groups.
+The temple was then experienced through guided tours, community services, and pre-arranged meetings for out-of-town groups.
+The temple was added to the National Register of Historic Places in 1969 and was named a National Historic Landmark in 1977.

-Each year tens of thousands take tours of the temple.
-Temple guides are typically local residents, usually but not always members of the Community of Christ.
-During the busy summer months, college-aged adults augment the Temple's staff as part of the Alma Blair Internship Program.
-Throughout the year, other volunteers travel to the temple for stints as guides, maintenance staff, or gardeners.
+The visitors' center has about 100,000 visitors per year, and according to Sarah Murphy from ABC4 Utah, brings in hundreds of visitors from around the world every week.
+During the ownership of Community of Christ, temple guides were typically local residents, usually, but not always, members of Community of Christ.
+During the busy summer months, college-aged adults augmented the temple's staff as part of the Alma Blair Internship Program.
+Throughout the year, other volunteers traveled to the temple for stints as guides, maintenance staff, or gardeners.
+Under the ownership of the LDS Church, tours are guided by sister and senior missionaries, managed as part of the larger Historic Kirtland Village sites.

-There are about 50 worship services and/or educational events held each year at the Kirtland Temple.
-The temple holds community services for Thanksgiving, Christmas Eve, and Holy Week, as well as the annual Emma Smith Hymn Festival in June.
+There were about 50 worship services and/or educational events held each year at the Kirtland Temple.
+The temple held community services for Thanksgiving, Christmas Eve, and Holy Week, as well as the annual Emma Smith Hymn Festival in June.
 Additionally, members of various Latter Day Saint denominations travel to the temple where they are permitted to hold their own services with prior arrangement.

 A Spiritual Formation and Visitors' Center was opened in March 2007.
 The center's exterior is inspired by that of the Kirtland Temple, and its layout has been described as reflecting a dove.
 It enhances the ministries of the temple by providing classroom space, worship space, a multi-use theater, offices, and a small museum.
 The museum contains artifacts related to the temple and original documents from the Kirtland era.
-There is also a museum gift shop which features a broad selection of books on Latter Day Saint history and the various expressions of the movement.
+Until 2024, there was also a museum gift shop which featured a broad selection of books on Latter Day Saint history and the various expressions of the movement.

-A historic cemetery and gardens are located outside the temple.
+Gardens are located outside the temple and immediately north of the temple on the opposite side of Maple Street is the historic Kirtland North Cemetery, which has graves dating back to the 1820s.
+Just beyond the cemetery to the north is the restored Joseph and Emma Smith home, while the remaining sites of Historic Kirtland Village are a short distance further north.

+With the LDS Church's acquisition of the temple on March 5, 2024, it will remain a historic building and the church reopened it to the public March 25, 2024 for public tours at no charge.